 Can I bring my new rescue or foster pup?
 We recommend waiting at least 3 months to bring your rescue dog to dog parks to allow time for bonding, trust building and to gain a greater understanding of your dog.
 Owners must be able to manage their dog's behaviors and demonstrate full control in social settings.
 Foster dogs should not be brought to Dogwood.

 What are the play park rules?
 Click here.

 Do you have a small dog area?
 We have a 2000+ sqft "gentle dog area" for small dogs and large dogs that are super gentle.

 What about barking?
-Barking must be stopped and controlled.
+Barking must be controlled out of respect for our neighbors and to reduce tension levels.
 Excessive barking, even when playing, can escalate other dogs and quickly change the mood of the space.
-We understand that some dogs play in this manner, but for an indoor space, it can create stress for other dogs.
+We understand that some dogs play in this manner, however, it can create stress for other dogs.
 Even if your dog barks when playing or chasing, you must be able to quiet them and demonstrate full control.
-As soon as one dog starts barking, many others follow...and the mood changes VERY quickly!
+As soon as one dog starts barking, many others follow...and the mood changes very quickly.
 In our confined space, this type of "barky" play is not allowed.

 Do you allow kids?
 Sorry, no one under 21, including babies.
 We are a 21 and older establishment.